 a process to communicate with the tracker.
 The client initiates the negotiation with the tracker to enable the tracker's decision on whether the peer is admitted into the content delivery network.
-Upon success, the tracker informs the client which sources the client should use, and the client will update the tracker on its success in downloading the source data;
+Upon success, the tracker informs the client which sources the client should use accompanied by their public keys.
+The client will update the tracker on its success in downloading the source data;

 - 2) a process to request data from the given sources.
-Since the original data may be very large and exist in multiple fragments.
-For example, video data is typically made available as a series of frames.
 Fragments or frames may be requested from multiple sources.
-The bittorrent protocol uses algorithms to determine which sources are most likely to yield the best throughput; and - 3) a process to receive frames/fragments from sources and to assemble them into usable data.
+Frames that are received are decrypted using a session key that is established via a key agreement using the public key of the data source. - 3) a process to sequence the frames/fragments received from sources and to assemble them into a usable media stream.